 What is your area of expertise?

-What areas do you specialise in or treat?
+What areas do you specialize in or treat?

 What led you to Elevate?

-What are your core beliefs about wellness and health?
+What are your core beliefs of wellness and health?

 What key health lessons do you like to impart to patients?

 Don’t be shy to ask questions and challenge the practitioner to help you achieve your goals.
 Never stop trying to get better.
 Stand up and move around, and be mobile!